The 10-point Apple Watch Series 4 review: Finally a worthwhile upgrade

 This year’s Watches are a little more expensive than last year’s, but unlike the iPhone XS, they feel worthy of a small premium — even if they’re belatedly delivering on the potential they had several years ago, an aluminum Series 4 will feel like a worthwhile investment by the time you’re done with it.

 On the other hand, the stainless steel Apple Watches have crossed the line into “too expensive.”
 Requiring customers to buy cellular functionality to get a stainless watch is a cruel trick, and for those of us without a need to pay recurring fees for a watch, a waste of money.
-Thanks to mediocre cellular battery life and still limited data functionality, there isn’t yet a mass-market need for an LTE watch.
+Thanks to mediocre cellular battery life and still-limited data functionality, there isn’t yet a mass-market need for an LTE watch.
 If those issues are addressed, that could change over the next few years.

 If you’ve been holding out on an Apple Watch, I’d advise you to strongly consider giving the Series 4 a shot — unless you need a watch that you can wear overnight.
 In that case, hold out for a year: Even if that improvement’s not next on Apple’s list, many Apple competitors (including Samsung and Qualcomm) are working on solutions that feature improved battery life as a key differentiator.
 We’ll just have to see whether they deliver overall experiences as wide-ranging and refined as the Apple Watch Series 4.